elastufka/DR/README.md

-# code for data reduction
+# code for data reduction.
+##See wiki for instructions.